 Unhealthy foods such as pizza, soda and cheeseburgers might taste good, but including too many of them in your diet can have negative effects on your overall health.
 Diets high in saturated fat and calories and low in nutrients can contribute to illness and obesity.
 According to the U.S. Department of Agriculture (USDA), if everyone adopted a healthier diet, it could prevent $71 billion in expenses associated with lost productivity, medical costs and premature deaths.

-Along with sedentary lifestyles, poor diet is one of the greatest contributing factors in being overweight or obese.
-The World Health Organization estimates that more than 1 billion people worldwide are overweight, and it attributes the problem to diets high in sugar and saturated fat.
+Along with sedentary lifestyles, poor diet is one of the greatest contributing factors in having overweight or obesity.
+The World Health Organization estimates that more than 1 billion people worldwide have overweight, and it attributes the problem to diets high in sugar and saturated fat.
 Increasing the intake of healthful, nutrient-dense foods such as fruits, vegetables and whole grains and decreasing sugar, animal fat and processed carbohydrates can reduce diet-related causes of obesity.

 Unhealthful diets are energy-dense but nutrient-poor, meaning foods are high in calories without providing the vitamins and minerals the body needs.
 Dr. Anthony Conte states that many people are actually undernourished despite having overweight because of their poor food choices.
 Poor diets are often low in antioxidants, vitamins that boost the immune system and play a role in disease prevention.
 People who do not consume enough iron also might be at risk of developing anemia.